Network Preference Dynamics using Lattice Theory: Introduction

-Closely related to the preference dynamics problem considered here are recent efforts on consensus \cite{riess2022} and synchronization \cite{riess2023} using ordered sets, e.g.,~lattices.
-In fact, several authors have studied aggregation or consensus on lattices \cite{karacal2017,chambers2011}, and there is a corpus of literature addressing the design of preference-aggregation mechanisms, originating with \cite{arrow2012}, but, to our knowledge, none of these works have approached the problem of preference dynamics from either a decentralized or algebraic point-of-view, both of which we do here.
-The several efforts to formalize classical consensus algorithms with lattice theory \cite{barthelemy1991}, motivated by data science \cite{jeanpierre1986} and distributed systems \cite{attiya1995}, are restricted to a complete or star topology.
+Closely related to the preference dynamics problem considered here are recent efforts on consensus \cite{riess2022} and synchronization \cite{riess2023} using lattice orders.
+Other works have used lattice theory to model preferences \cite{curello2019}, although the lattice structure they introduce is different from ours.
+Several authors have studied aggregation or consensus on lattices \cite{karacal2017,chambers2011}, and there is a corpus of literature addressing the design of preference-aggregation mechanisms, originating with \cite{arrow2012}, but, to our knowledge, none of these works have approached the problem of preference dynamics from either a decentralized or algebraic point-of-view, both of which we do here.
+The several efforts to formalize classical consensus algorithms with lattice theory \cite{barthelemy1991}, motivated by data science \cite{jeanpierre1986} and distributed systems \cite{attiya1995}, are restricted to interaction graphs with a complete or star topology.

 Our treatment of preference dynamics is also closely related to opinion dynamics (see \cite{noorazar2020} for a survey), originating with \cite{degroot1974}.
-Opinions are typically framed as numeric representations of likes or dislikes, versus preferences, which depict relationships between alternatives.
-Several of the mechanisms for preference change we discuss (Section \ref{sec:dynamics}) have analogues in opinion dynamics including lying, exaggerating, or downplaying \cite{hansen2021}, stubornness \cite{ghaderi2014}, incorporating a notion of confidence in other agents' opinions \cite{hegselmann2002,blondel2009}, and confirmation bias \cite{hayhoe2017}.
+Opinions are typically framed as numeric representations of likes or dislikes, versus preferences which depict comparisons.
+Several of the mechanisms for preference change we discuss (Section \ref{sec:dynamics}) have analogues in opinion dynamics including lying, exaggerating, or downplaying \cite{hansen2021}, stubbornness \cite{ghaderi2014}, incorporating a notion of confidence in other agents' opinions \cite{hegselmann2002,blondel2009}, and confirmation bias \cite{hayhoe2017}.